Robotic Contact Juggling: Contact Juggling Motion Planning

-We plan rolling motions by adapting the iterative direct collocation (iDC) nonlinear optimization method described in our recent work \cite{Woodruff2020}.
-The optimization first solves for a trajectory history that is represented coarsely, using a small number of state and control segments.
-The solved-for controls are then simulated by a more accurate, higher-order numerical integration method than the integrator implicit in the constraints in the nonlinear optimization.
-If the simulated trajectory satisfies the error tolerances, the problem is solved.
-If not, the previous solution is used as an initial guess, the number of state and control segments is increased, and the optimization is called again.
-This is repeated until a valid trajectory is found, the maximum number of iDC iterations is reached, or the optimization converges to an invalid point.
-The details are included in Appendix~\ref{app:iDC}.
+We plan rolling motions by adapting the iterative direct collocation (iDC) nonlinear optimization method described in~\cite{Woodruff2020}.
+An outline of the motion planning and feedback framework is shown in Figure~\ref{fig:flow-chart} and the details are included in Appendix~\ref{app:iDC}.
+We generate an initial guess $\xi_\text{in}(t)$ by assuming a stationary hand and object.
+The optimization first solves for a trajectory history $\xi_\text{iDC}(t)$ that is represented coarsely, using a small number of state and control segments $N$.
+The solved-for controls are then simulated by a more accurate, higher-order numerical integration method than the integrator implicit in the constraints in the nonlinear optimization to obtain a more accurate representation of the state evolution $\xi_\text{fine}(t)$.
+If the simulated trajectory satisfies the error tolerance $\eta$, the problem is solved.
+If not, the previous solution is used as an initial guess, the number of state and control segments $N$ is increased, and the optimization is called again.
+This is repeated until a valid trajectory $\xi(t)$ is found, the maximum number of iDC iterations is reached, or the optimization converges to an invalid point.

+The iDC constrained optimization returns motion plans satisfying the nonholonomic rolling constraints implicit in the dynamics~\eqref{eq:rolling_dynamics_affine}.
+These optimization problems are nonconvex, meaning that valid solutions are not guaranteed, and the ability to find a valid solution depends in part on the initial guess and the complexity of the task.
+In practice, however, we have found that the series of increasingly refined optimization problems posed by iDC helps guide the search to valid, locally optimal solutions for the contact juggling tasks we have tested.
+Many other approaches have been proposed to increase the efficiency and robustness of gradient-based motion planning for nonholonomic systems (e.g.,~\cite{Iwamura2000}) and could potentially be adapted to motion planning for contact juggling.

 We focus on plans for cases where the object and hand are stationary at $\Z_\mathrm{start}$.
 We refer to plans where $\Z_\mathrm{goal}$ is also stationary as ``stationary-to-stationary'' motions.
-We refer to plans where $\Z_\mathrm{goal}$ is moving as ``stationary-to-rolling'' motions, with the special case ``stationary-to-freeflight'' when the object and hand separate ($f_z = 0$, $a_{z,\text{rel}} > a_{z,\text{roll}}$) at the final time $t_f$.
-The planner can make use of all six hand accelerations $\bdV{h}(t)$, or subsets such as control of the rotational accelerations ${^h\alpha_{sh}}$ only or control of the linear accelerations ${^h\mathbf{a}_{sh}}$ only.
+We refer to plans where $\Z_\mathrm{goal}$ is moving as ``stationary-to-rolling'' motions, with the special case ``stationary-to-free flight'' when the object and hand separate ($f_z = 0$, $a_{z,\text{rel}} > a_{z,\text{roll}}$) at the final time $t_f$.
+The planner can make use of all six hand acceleration degrees of freedom $\bdV{h}(t)$, or subsets such as rotational accelerations ${^h\alpha_{sh}}$ only or linear accelerations ${^h\mathbf{a}_{sh}}$ only.